 - For beef, good casserole cuts are shin, brisket, neck, topside, thick flank or shoulder.

 - There were nice fatty chuck roasts, rolled flanks and skirts, four kinds of fresh looking ground beef in those pretty crowns that I knew I'd never learn to make.

-- 1.2The side of something large, such as a mountain, building, or ship: the northern flank of the volcanoMore example sentences
+- 1.2The side of a large object or structure: the northern flank of the RockiesMore example sentences

 - 2The right or left side of a body of people such as an army, a naval force, or a soccer team: the left flank of the Russian Third ArmyMore example sentences

 - By the evening of 28 August, German forces advancing on the flanks had closed a circle around Second Army.